 Brad Fittler gives his wife Sarah and nine year-old-son Tim money to go to the movies for the afternoon.
 He is insistent they take a cab home for their safety.
 However, after they are picked up, the cab driver heads out into the countryside, beats Sarah unconscious and takes them to his home.
 Sarah is dragged away by their abductor, the driver Bob.
 Tim is subsequently informed that she is dead.
 He is told that he is now to remain Bob’s prisoner for the rest of his life and will be referred to as Rabbit.
 He is given a list of orders regarding what he may or may not do, the breaking of which will result in punishment.
 Bob is a serial killer and frequently drags women he has abducted back home to rape, kill and then bury in the basement.
 As Rabbit grows up into his teens, Bob wants him to learn more about anatomy but Rabbit’s refusal to be a part of the killings causes a rift between the two of them.

 Jennifer Lynch will always be known as the daughter of David Lynch, the cult director of works like Eraserhead (1977), Blue Velvet (1986), Lost Highway (1997) and Mulholland Dr. (2001).
 Jennifer worked in various production capacities on her father’s films before making her directorial debut with the controversial Boxing Helena (1993), featuring Julian Sands as a surgeon who amputates Sherilyn Fenn’s arms so that she can love him.
 This was critically trashed, although is a film this author would argue as worthy of reconsideration.
 Jennifer Lynch then disappeared from screens for fourteen years before making a return with the fine and reasonable police interrogation psycho-thriller Surveillance (2007).
 This seem to spark a renewed directorial career and she subsequently went onto make Hisss (2010), an Indian-financed film about a snake goddess incarnating in the body of a woman that Lynch has disowned, followed by Chained here.
-Subsequent to this, Lynch has been working in television, while other announced projects remain in limbo.
+More recently, Lynch has worked as a director for hire on various tv shows, including episodes of Dahmer – Monster: The Jeffrey Dahmer Story (2022) and The Watcher (2022).